Mexico, Brazil leaders silent as world congratulates Biden

 The Mexican president might fear reprisals in the short time Trump has left in office, but his failure to patch up any hurt feelings with the Biden team is already exposing López Obrador to criticism at home.

-“To quote (Mexican singer) Juan Gabriel, ”What do you gain?” the newspaper El Universal wrote in editorial Sunday.
+“To quote (Mexican singer) Juan Gabriel, ‘What do you gain?’” the newspaper El Universal said in an editorial Sunday.
 “Donald Trump will be president for two more months, but Joe Biden will be president for four more years!
 And we have already started off this relationship on the wrong foot.”

+Garza, now a counsel to the White & Case law firm in Mexico City, wrote that he is “convinced that the Biden administration will be committed to solid relationships with the U.S.’s neighbors, and that given both Canada and Mexico’s importance to trade, immigration and security that the focus will be on addressing those issues cooperatively.”

+“Look,” he added, “there are simply too many other hot spots in the world for our next president to be sweating this misstep.”

-Debora Alvares reported from Brasilia, Brazil.
+Associated Press writer Mark Stevenson reported this story in Mexico City and AP writer Debora Alvares reported from Brasilia, Brazil.